 The leaders are on the course for the final round of the 82nd Connecticut Open Championship at Woodway Country Club.
 Follow the action all day with live hole-by-hole scoring and complete coverage.

 Cody Paladino of Wethersfield Country Club shot a three under-par 68 in his second round to take a two stroke lead heading into the final round of the 82nd Connecticut Open Championship at Woodway CC.

 Anthony Casalino of Innis Arden Golf Club fired a round of five under-par 66 to take the overnight lead at the 82nd Connecticut Open Championship.

 History of the Connecticut Open Championship

-The 2016 Connecticut Open will mark the fourth time that Woodway Country Club has played host to this prestigious event.
-The club has previously hosted the Connecticut Open in 1964, 1983 and 1995, the Connecticut Amateur in 1928, 1937, 1971 and 2009, and co-hosted the Connecticut Senior Amateur in 1963.
+The 2017 Connecticut Open will mark the fourth time that Ellington Ridge Country Club has played host to this prestigious event.
+The club has previously hosted the Connecticut Open in 1975, 1979 and 1998, the Connecticut Amateur in 2008, and annually hosts the UCONN Connecticut Cup.